 A passionate interdisciplinary collaborator, Moses Dixon is a fierce community and economic development advocate living and working in Worcester, Massachusetts, as the CEO of the Central Massachusetts Agency on Aging.
-Recently, he graduated from the State University of New York at Binghamton in New York, where he completed his Doctoral degree in community and public affairs.
+The Central Massachusetts Agency on Aging is a leader in connecting older adults and caregivers to elder services, serving more than 150,000 people in 61 Massachusetts communities.

 Moses Dixon is building a career focused on advocating for members of his community, especially those who have been disenfranchised and marginalized.
 As a hopeful and upbeat person, he uses his motivation and positive attitude to locate and address issues impacting senior citizens, communities of color, and the homeless population.
 Above all else, Moses strives to effect positive change for those in need in his community.

 Throughout his career, Moses Dixon has held various positions in the community and professional development sectors.
 For over a year, he served as a Legislative Fellow for the US Senate Diversity Initiative.
 As the new Majority Leader, he continued working in the office of Senator Harry Reid.

 From 2010 to 2011, Moses worked as a doorkeeper for the US Senate.
 He also assisted Sarai Rivera, a city councilor in Massachusetts, during her time in office.
 He additionally worked as Mary Keefe’s legislative aide from 2013 to 2014.